 - 1 tablespoon coriander

 - 1 teaspoon whole fennel seed ( optional, or use cumin seed or coriander seed)

 - 1 teaspoon whole coriander seed (optional)

-4 x extra large, whole wheat tortillas – or feel free to make these into tacos using 6 inch tortillas, or bowls using the mashed potatoes and extra spinach and the base.
+4 x extra large, whole wheat tortillas – or feel free to use GF wraps or tortillas, or GF bowls using the mashed potatoes and extra spinach and the base.

 2 handfuls baby spinach